Haider-Zaman-0220/Android-Calculator-App/README.md

 # My Calculator App

 A simple, functional, and modern calculator application for Android, built with Kotlin.

 <img width="364" height="803" alt="image" src="https://github.com/user-attachments/assets/6736fc83-78af-4005-a3bb-c4b22a6cd73e" />

-*Note: You should take a screenshot of the app running and replace the placeholder link above.*

 ## About The Project